 \subsection{Isomorphic gcd-graphs}

-In the previous section, we discuss the necessary and sufficient conditions for two unitary Cayley graphs to be isomorphic.
+In the previous section, we discussed the necessary and sufficient conditions for two unitary Cayley graphs to be isomorphic.
 In this section, we extend this further to the case of gcd-graphs.
-The case $f$ is a prime power is studied exclusively in \cref{sec:prime_powers} so we will focus on the case $f$ has at least two distinct factors in this section.
+The case where $f$ is a prime power is studied exclusively in \cref{sec:prime_powers-II} so we will focus on the case where $f$ has at least two distinct factors in this section.
 Since many of our insights arise from analyzing experimental data, we will begin this section with a concrete numerical example.

-\begin{expl} Let $f= x(x+1) \in \F_3[x].$ \cref{table:1} describe the isomorphism classes in the family of $G_{f}(D)$ where $D$ runs over the collection of subsets of $\Div(f)$.
+\begin{expl} Let $f= x(x+1) \in \F_3[x].$ \cref{table:1} describes the isomorphism classes in the family of $G_{f}(D)$ where $D$ runs over the collection of subsets of $\Div(f)$.
 We remark that we group these graphs by their characteristic polynomials; i.e. by isospectral classes, but we have checked that elements in the same class are isomorphic as well.
-This is consistent with a conjecture of So for gcd-graphs over $\Z$ saying that two gcd graphs $G_{f}(D_1)$ and $G_f(D_2)$ are isomorphic if and only if they are isospectral (see \cite{so2006integral}).
+This is consistent with a conjecture of So for gcd-graphs over $\Z$ saying that two gcd-graphs $G_{f}(D_1)$ and $G_f(D_2)$ are isomorphic if and only if they are isospectral (see \cite{so2006integral}).